By Elizabeth Hagen

 Bats come in different sizes

 Bats come in an amazing range of sizes.
 The world’s smallest bat is the bumblebee bat from Thailand.
-The bumblebee bat’s body (say that three time fast) is the size of your thumb, it weighs less than a penny, and has a wingspan of 15.24 cm (6 inches).
+The bumblebee bat’s body (say that three times fast) is the size of your thumb, it weighs less than a penny, and has a wingspan of 15.24 cm (6 inches).
 The bat holding the record of the largest bat is the Flying fox.
 These bats have a wingspan that can be as large as 1.8 meters (6 feet).
 Flying foxes are fruit eating bats and are found in the tropics, including Asia, Australia, Indonesia, and the Philippines.

 What makes a good bat home?